 Like perl itself, Convert::Binary::C can be compiled with debugging support that can then be selectively enabled at runtime.
 You can specify whether you like to build Convert::Binary::C with debugging support or not by explicitly giving an argument to Makefile.PL.
-Use to disable debugging.
+Use perl Makefile.PL enable-debug to enable debugging, or perl Makefile.PL disable-debug to disable debugging.
 The default will depend on how your perl binary was built.
 If it was built with -DDEBUGGING, Convert::Binary::C will be built with debugging support, too.